rackerlabs/support-how-to/content/how-to/cloud-databases/setting-the-time-zone-for-a-cloud-databases-instance/index.md

     +--------------------+ | @@global.time_zone | +--------------------+ | +06:00             | +--------------------+

-If the time zone does not reflect what you set in the configuration group attached to the instance, the instance may need to be restarted for the change to take effect.
+If the time zone does not reflect what you set in the configuration group attached to the instance, the instance might need to be restarted for the change to take effect.